Green River/Duwamish GRP

 ^ top

 Socio-economic sensitive resources are facilities or locations that rely on a body of water to be economically viable.
 Because of their location, they could be severely impacted if an oil spill were to occur.
-Economically sensitive resources are separated into three categories: critical infrastructure, water-dependent commercial areas, and water-dependent recreation areas.
-The appendix provides a list of economic resources for this GRP area.
+Economically sensitive resources are separated into three categories: critical infrastructure, water dependent commercial areas, and water dependent recreation areas.
+Another section lists economic resources for this planning area.

 General Information